david-gap/WP-Mastertheme/classes/prefix_template/readme.md

 * $template_container_header: activate container for the header
 * $template_container_breadcrumbs: activate container for the breadcrumbs
 * $template_container: activate container for the content
+* $template_container_totop: activate container for the scroll to top button
 * $template_container_footer: activate container for the footer
 * $template_coloring: template coloring (dark/light)
 * $template_ph_active: activate placeholder